duckie/boson/README.md

 The Boson Framework only supports Linux on x86-64 platforms for now, but Windows and Mac OS are in the roadmap.

+### What's the point ?

+The main point is to simplify writing concurrent applications by removing the asynchronous logic from the developer's mind.
+The developer only uses blocking calls, and the whole logic is written sequentially.
+Under the hood, blocking calls are not blocking from the OS standpoint, since the thread is still used to execute some tasks.
+This is different from using multiple thread because :
+- Routines (or fibers) are much more lighter than threads to launch and to schedule
+- Interruption points are known by the developer, whereas they are not when scheduling threads.

 ## Quick overview

 The goal of the framework is to use ligh routines instead of threads.
 In Go, these are called Goroutines.
 In the C++ world, it is known as fibers.
 In the boson framework, we just call it routines.